 It totally slipped my mind but a cute topping for these would have been little shredded lemon peels.

 So you are literally going to follow all the same steps!
 Bake your cake and let it cool.
-If you want thorough steps on this recipe I made a dedicated post here.

 Then add the frosting and chocolate chips.